 Why Mediate with Gale Law?

-Kim Gale is an experienced estate litigation lawyer and has recently completed her Masters of Law in Dispute Resolution (Mediation) from Osgoode Hall Law School in Toronto with her convocation this summer of 2023.
+Kim Gale is an experienced estate litigation lawyer and has completed her Masters of Law in Dispute Resolution (Mediation) from Osgoode Hall Law School in Toronto with her convocation this summer of 2023.
 She is a qualified mediator, dealing with disputes in all estate litigation matters, including dependent support claims, powers of attorney, estate administration, will challenges, and passing of accounts.

 Kim's interest in estates law peaked in 2013 after working as an assistant for an estate litigation lawyer.
 She pursued her dream of attending law school and graduated from City University of London in the UK and worked as a paralegal after her studies in London, England.
 She moved back to Toronto to pursue a career in estate litigation and articled and worked as an associate at estate litigation boutiques.